Izear Luster „Ike“ Turner was born in Clarksdale on November 05, to Beatrice Cushenberry and Isaiah Luster Turner.

 Rough is the first solo album after leaving Ike, which features almost rock songs, but did not very well.
-To pay her debts, Tina is on the road with her Wild Lady Of Rock Tour in hotels and small clubs.
+To pay her debts, Tina is on the road with her Wild Lady Of Rock concerts in hotels and small clubs.

 Because her second solo album Love Explosion also failed on the charts, Tina lost her recording deal in America.
-Late in the year, Tina meets Roger Davies, a young Australian manager trying to make it in the US music business.
+Late in the year, she meets Roger Davies, a young Australian manager trying to make it in the US music business.
 She is playing the cabaret circuit and is half a million dollars in debt.

-Tina teams with Davies, who makes changes in her band and books her into less middle-of-the-road-oriented clubs with the occasional Las Vegas stand to pay the bills.
+Tina teams with Davies, who makes changes in her band and books her into less middle-of-the-road-oriented clubs, with the occasional Las Vegas stand to pay the bills.
 Record company interest is minimal, partly because lke's difficult reputation lingers with Tina.
 Ike was arrested 10 times during the 80’s for drug and firearm offenses.

 Ike’s Bolic Sound studio burned down in a fire in January 1981.
 Tina's career prospects brighten again as she supports The Rolling Stones on tour.
 In December, she also supports Rod Stewart at a Los Angeles Forum concert, broadcast live by satellite around the world.